[Below is my transcript of my video about gluten-free flours, along with additional information on the topic.]

 With all of the beneficial nutrients, you may want to give cricket flour a try.
 Even better, you don’t have to worry about a “buggy” taste.
 Cricket flour actually tastes very mild and even nut-like.

-Basic Gluten-Free Flour
+Basic Gluten-Free Flours

 You can also just buy general gluten-free flours.
 Some all-purpose gluten-free flours use garbanzo bean flour, also known as chickpea flour, along with sorghum flour and potato starch.
 Others use rice flours in place of chickpea flour.